lolcads/lolcads.github.io/content/posts/2024/09/bountyhunter.md

 | *Example operation to demonstrate Initial Access and Privilege Escalation with the Bounty Hunter and a demo adversary profile.
 Note how three different agents are used during the different phases.* |

-### Scenairo #2 - Emulating an APT29 Campaign
+### Scenario #2 - Emulating an APT29 Campaign
 The level of complexity the Bounty Hunter supports was tested using the APT29 Day2 data from the [adversary emulation library](https://github.com/center-for-threat-informed-defense/adversary_emulation_library/) of the Center for Threat Informed Defense.
 The resulting attack chain including fact-links between steps is shown in the figure below.
 The test showed that the Bounty Hunter is able to initially access a Windows Workstation using SSH brute force, elevate its privileges automatically using a Windows UAC Bypass, and finally compromise the whole domain using a Kerberos Golden Ticket Attack.

 To achieve its goal, the Bounty Hunter was only provided with a high reward of the final ability that executes a command using the Golden Ticket and the name of the interface to scan initially.
-All other information needed for the successful execution, including the domain name, domain admin credentials, SID values, and NTLM hahses, were collected autonomously.
+All other information needed for the successful execution, including the domain name, domain admin credentials, SID values, and NTLM hashes, were collected autonomously.

 |                                                                                              ![](/2024/09/bountyhunter_scenario2.png)                                                                                               |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|